James Segura, Athabascan

 Kevin Gottlieb, DDS

-Vice President of Resource & Development/Chief of Staff
+Vice President of Resource and Development/Chief of Staff

 Dr. Kevin Gottlieb transitioned out of an Indian Health Service career in 1982 to become the first dentist hired by Southcentral Foundation (SCF).
 Dr. Gottlieb helped conceive a health care organization designed to function well into the future as a system the Native Community would own and operate.
 Today, he serves as the SCF Chief of Staff and Vice President of Resource and Development and oversees several programs and departments, including SCF’s dental programs.